Kunal-Pere/AWS_Multi-region-Project/EBS.md

 #### Step 1:-

-So as per our task we need to create two volume and attach it to respective insance.hence we have created two volume
+So as per our task we need to create two volume and attach it to respective instance.hence we have created two volume

 1) 10 GiB
 2) 15 GiB